National School Climate Survey results about LGBTQ students’ experiences in school

 Anti-LGBTQ Remarks at School

-• Almost all LGBTQ students (98.5%) heard the word “gay” used in a negative way often or frequently at school.
+• Just over two-thirds of LGBTQ students heard the word “gay” used in a negative way often or frequently at school.

-• 95.3% of LGBTQ students heard homophobic slurs such as “fag” or “dyke” at school.
+• More than half of LGBTQ students heard homophobic remarks such as “fag” or “dyke” often or frequently at school.

-• 87.4% of LGBTQ students heard negative remarks specifically about transgender people (e.g., “tranny” or “he/she”)
+• Two-fifths of LGBTQ students heard negative remarks specifically about transgender people, like “tranny” or “he/she,” often or frequently.